A medieval world in the great hall

 There’s plenty to see in the library, from the intricately decorated ceiling to the shelves full of rare books.
 Sitting on bookshelves and hiding in the alcoves are some unusual Martinware ceramics, including the grotesque spiny beast and peculiar birds.

-Unwind in the boudoir
+Behold beauty the boudoir

 A softer and more feminine room, the boudoir was the personal retreat for the lady of the house.
 The ceiling is beautifully painted with the signs of the zodiac.
 Look out for the French music box and silver ink stand made for the Great Exhibition.
 From the window, enjoy fantastic views of the parkland and beyond.